Do I need a structural engineer for my property project?

 While these vital pieces of information are critical to the success of your project, they also can be helpful when applying for planning permission or trying to gain building control approval.

-Another key task that structural engineers carry out is a structural property survey.
+Another key task that they carry out is a structural property survey.
 During this inspection, they will examine the construction of your property to determine any issues with its structure such as subsidence or sagging roofs.

 While a chartered surveyor may also be able to highlight structural issues, they will usually recommend that a structural engineer takes a closer look.